Iran’s foreign minister makes surprise trip to G-7, catching Trump off-guard

 “No comment,” Trump told reporters.

 Zarif came to this resort town on the invitation of his French counterpart, Jean-Yves Le Drian, Iranian Foreign Ministry spokesman Abbas Mousavi wrote on Twitter.
 The aim of the visit was to “continue discussions about recent initiatives between the presidents of Iran and France,” Mousavi said.
-He said there would be no meetings or negotiations with the U.S. delegation during the trip.

-Zarif’s only confirmed meeting in Biarritz was with Le Drian, a French diplomat said, speaking on the condition of anonymity.
+The Iranian diplomat was in town for about five hours before departing on his Iranian government jet.
+He met with Macron, Le Drian and British and German diplomats before leaving, he wrote in a tweet.

+“Iran’s active diplomacy in pursuit of constructive engagement continues,” Zarif wrote after his meetings.
+“Road ahead is difficult.
+But worth trying.”.

 White House officials have complained for weeks that Macron was trying to forcefully broker talks between the Trump administration and Iran.
 The U.S. president has branded Iran a “number one terrorist nation.”